 MA in Museum Studies

 To prepare current and future museum professionals to be the visionary leaders of museums in contemporary society, Johns Hopkins University offers an innovative Master of Arts in Museum Studies program.
 The format of the program itself—offered almost fully online—looks to the future.
-As an online program, we can offer the expertise of highly regarded professors and museum professionals from around the world, innovative virtual field trips, and global resources from a wide array of museums brought together in new and exciting ways.
+It offers the expertise of highly regarded professors and museum professionals from around the world, innovative virtual field trips, and global resources from a wide array of museums brought together in new and exciting ways.
 An international student body provides diverse perspectives and experiences in a dynamic online learning environment.

 This program aims to provide a perspective on the theory and practice of museums in a changing technological, social, and political environment for current and future museum professionals.
 It emphasizes the role of technology as a pervasive aspect in today’s museum; examines new models of education, exhibition, and business strategies; and explores the role of the museum in a global society and as an agent of social change.